-I received my Ph.D. from Baylor College of Medicine in Houston, TX in the Department of Cell Biology.
-After graduating from Baylor, I joined the laboratory of Dr. E.J.
-Benz, Jr., in the Division of Hematology, at Johns Hopkins University, School of Medicine in 1998, to study protein 4.1R, a peripheral membrane protein that was originally discovered in red blood cells, in skeletal muscle.
+I received my Ph.D. from Baylor College of Medicine, Houston, TX in the Department of Cell Biology.
+After graduating from Baylor College of Medicine, I joined the laboratory of Dr. E.J.
+Benz, Jr., in the Division of Hematology, Department of Medicine at Johns Hopkins University, School of Medicine in 1998, to study protein 4.1R, a peripheral membrane protein that was originally discovered in red blood cells.
 In 2001, I moved to the laboratory of Dr. R.J.
-Bloch, in the Department of Physiology, at the University of Maryland, School of Medicine, as an Academic Fellow, to study a small form of ankyrin 1 (small ankyrin 1) and its ligands in skeletal muscle.
-In 2002, I was promoted to Research Associate, and in July of 2003 to Assistant Professor.
-My research has been funded by grants from the Muscular Dystrophy Association and the National Institutes of Health.
+Bloch, in the Department of Physiology, at the University of Maryland School of Medicine, as an Academic Fellow, to study a small form of ankyrin 1 (small ankyrin 1) that localizes at the sarcoplasmic reticulum membranes, and its ligands in skeletal muscle.
+In 2002, I was promoted to Research Associate, and 2003 to Research Assistant Professor.

 In 2007, I joined the Department of Biochemistry and Molecular Biology at the University of Maryland School of Medicine as Assistant Professor in the tenure track.
 Using the muscle and epithelial cell as model systems, my laboratory has pioneered the molecular and functional characterization of major cytoskeletal and membrane-associated proteins as structural and signaling mediators in health and disease.
 My research has been funded by grants from the Muscular Dystrophy Association (MDA), the American Heart Association (AHA) and the National Institutes of Health (NIH).